reflectoring/reflectoring.github.io/content/blog/2023/2024-03-15-getting-started-with-spring-security-and-jwt.md

 **[Spring Security](https://docs.spring.io/spring-security/reference/index.html)** provides a comprehensive set of security features for Java applications, covering authentication, authorization, session management, and protection against common security threats such as [CSRF (Cross-Site Request Forgery)](https://reflectoring.io/spring-csrf/).
 The Spring Security framework is highly customizable and allows developers to curate security configurations depending on their application needs.
-It provides a flexible architecture that supports various authentication mechanisms.
-The most widely used ones are **Basic Authentication, JWT and OAuth.**
+It provides a flexible architecture that supports various authentication mechanisms like **Basic Authentication, JWT and OAuth.**

 Spring Security provides Basic Authentication out of the box.

-To understand in detail about Spring Security basics and how it allows us to customize authentication and authorization, refer to [this article](https://reflectoring.io/spring-security/).
+To understand how this works, refer to [this article](https://reflectoring.io/spring-security/).
-In the current article, we will understand how JWT works and how we can configure it with spring security.
+In this article, we will deep-dive into the working of JWT and how to configure it with spring security.

 ## What is JWT
 **JWT (JSON Web Token)** is a secure means of passing a JSON message between two parties.
 It is a standard defined in [RFC 7519](https://www.rfc-editor.org/rfc/rfc7519).
 The information contained in a JWT token can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.

+For the purpose of this article, we will create a JWT token using a secret key and use it for securing our REST endpoints.

 ## JWT Structure
 In this section, we will take a look at a sample JWT structure.